ministryofjustice/hmpps-delius-core-ldap-bootstrap/README.md

 # LDAP tuning
 time_limit: LDAP query timout, in seconds.
 Default=30.
 db_max_size: Max size of the ldap mdb database, in bytes.
 Default=50GB.
 num_threads: Number of threads to use.
-Default=number of processors.
+Default=2*number of processors, or 16 if there are less than 8 processors.
 backup_frequency: How often to backup to S3.
 Default=hourly.

 # Data import